roman-milk/roman-milk.github.io/brandi-and-kelly.md

  She slept well and knew it for it was so hard to rise.
 When she moved, a wet patch was felt and she giggled.
 Last night's episode flooded her mind to turn the giggle to a look of worry.
 'What did they do to me?'

  On the drive into college she fingered the miniature locks, glancing in the mirror, checking that her hair covered them.
 Brandi didn't know whether to laugh or cry.
 "It's done now so live with it," she told herself.
 The holes would close up soon enough and anyway they would be hidden in her long hair.
-Report_Story #3